Standardized Cumulants of Flow Harmonic Fluctuations: Cumulant Analysis of Probability Distribution

-Let us now study the implications of the above discussion to the case of heavy ion collisions.
-We know that in this case, both $\ve_0$ and $\alpha$ depend on the centrality (Fig.\ref{alpha_epsilon_central}).
-Having known the centrality dependence of $\ve_0$ and $\alpha$, we would obtain semi-analytical cumulants which can be used as a model for describing the heavy ion collision initial state.
+Let us now consider the implications of the above discussion to the case of heavy ion collisions.
+We know that in this case, both $\ve_0$ and $\alpha$ depend on the centrality (Fig.~\ref{alpha_epsilon_central}).
+By knowing the centrality dependence of $\ve_0$ and $\alpha$, we would obtain semi-analytical cumulants which can be used as a model for describing the heavy ion collision initial state.

-\subsection{Cumulants: Elliptic-Power Vs MC-Glauber}
+\subsection{Cumulants: Elliptic-power vs. MC-Glauber}

-Now we compare the cumulants $\hat{\E}^{(n)}_{kl}$ calculated analytically form Elliptic-Power distribution with those of extracted from MC-Glauber.
-The results are depicted in Fig.\ref{n2cumulants} for $n=2$ and Fig.\ref{n3cumulants} for $n=3$.
+Having known the parameters $\alpha$ and $\ve_0$ from MC-Glauber (see Fig.~\ref{alpha_epsilon_central}), we are able to compare the standardized cumulants $\hat{\E}^{(n)}_{kl}$ calculated from elliptic-power distribution with those of extracted from MC-Glauber.
+It is worth noting that we are \textit{modeling} the $\alpha$ and $\ve_0$ of the elliptic-power distribution by using MC-Glauber simulation.
+Therefore, we should keep in mind that some (not all) information of MC-Glauber distribution is already encoded in the elliptic-power (with modeled $\alpha$ and $\ve_0$) distribution.
+The results are depicted in Fig.~\ref{n2cumulants} for $n=2$ and Fig.~\ref{n3cumulants} for $n=3$.
 In these figures, the red triangles are obtained from MC-Glauber distribution and the error bars indicate the statistical errors.
-Here, the centrality parameter between $0$ to $80\%$ is divided into 16 bins.
-For each bin in the range of $0$-$40\%$ and $40$-$80\%$, 7000 and 14000 events are generated by iEBE-VISHNU respectively (see section \ref{simulation} for more details).
-In the same figures mentioned above, the blue dashed curve demonstrates the cumulants extracted from the Elliptic-Power distribution.
-To find them, we have used the equations \eqref{b4}-\eqref{b6} with $\alpha$ and $\ve_0$ obtaining from MC-Glauber initial states fit.
+Here, the centrality parameter between $0$ to $80\%$ is divided into 16 bins and 14\,000 events are generated in each bin by iEBE-VISHNU (see Sec.~\ref{simulation} for more details).
+In the same figures mentioned above, the blue dashed curve demonstrates the cumulants extracted from the elliptic-power distribution.
+To find them, we have used Eqs.~\eqref{b4}$-$\eqref{b6} with $\alpha$ and $\ve_0$ obtaining from the initial states fit.

-Note that when finding the cumulants of Elliptic-Power distribution, we have found a large number of outputs, a set of cumulants, from a lower number of inputs of the MC-Glauber, namely $\alpha$ and $\ve_0$.
+Note that by fixing two inputs from MC-Glauber, namely $\alpha$ and $\ve_0$, we have found a large number of outputs which is a set of cumulants.
+In Fig.~\ref{n2cumulants} and Fig.~\ref{n3cumulants}, one can see a qualitative agreement between standardized cumulants obtained from MC-Glauber comparing to that acquired from the elliptic-power distribution.